samwisehawkins/wrftools/README.md

 Some of the commands rely on underlying linux system call, and therefore may not work on macs.
 In future they should be replaced by python equivalents to ensure better compatibility.

+## Visualisation

+NCL is used as the primary visualisation tool.
+Communication with NCL is done through environment variables, as well as attributes within the wrfout netcdf files.
+The following environment variables are set:

+* FCST_FILE      netcdf file to use
+* NCL_OUT_DIR    directory to write outputs to, used if multiple files get written, e.g. one plot per hour
+* NCL_OUT_FILE   filename to write output to, used if only one output file
+* LOCATIONS_FILE text file with a list of location names, latitudes and longitudes
+* NCL_OPT_FILE   NCL options file.
+This is a fragment of ncl code which can be imported into an ncl script.

+## Time series extraction

 ----------
 Author